Nitrogen Narcosis: Some Science

 Breathing gas comparison – Study

-Rocco et al 2019 then went into really interesting depth: air, trimix and heliox in comparison (hereinafter: “breathing gas comparison study”).
+Rocco et al. (2019) then went to a genuinely interesting depth: air, trimix, and heliox compared (hereafter: “breathing gas comparison study”).

-Here, real dives were carried out to 50m, with a bottom time of 20 minutes.
+Here, real dives to 50 m were conducted, with a bottom time of 20 minutes.
 Here too, the participants took CFFF tests at the beginning, at the end and at 5m before the ascent.
 The people involved were all young, healthy men.
 In order not to distort the statistics, the few registered women were not allowed to take part.
-Here you can see a problem that unfortunately many diving studies have: the group of test subjects is usually very small and does not represent the diversity of real divers.
+Here you can see a problem that unfortunately affects many diving studies: the test group is usually very small and doesn’t reflect the diversity of real-world divers.

-Result: At the beginning of the dive, alertness increases, then slowly decreases, but remains elevated.
-The lower the nitrogen content in the breathing gas, the better the results.
+Result: At the start of the dive, attention increases, then slowly decreases, but remains elevated.
+The results are better the lower the nitrogen fraction in the breathing gas.

-This is diametrically opposed to the previous results.
+That is the exact opposite of the previous findings.
 While it was previously always assumed that attention was reduced and that this could be proven by CFFF tests, our divers are consistently more attentive at 50m with air than our less experienced test subjects at 30m.

 MATB-II and others: grasping psychomotoric skills?